-Our eternal love towards Japanese knives does not allow us to be objective.
-While ceramic knives win a bit in terms of price tag , we are still standing by superiority of Japanese knives; for their versatility, beauty, history and nowhere-else-to-be-found sharpness and edge retention.
+Our eternal love for Japanese knives does not allow us to be objective.
+While ceramic knives win a bit in terms of price tag, we are still standing by the superiority of Japanese knives; for their versatility, beauty, history and nowhere-else-to-be-found sharpness and edge retention.

 Example of a ceramic knife: Kyocera Ultimate Ceramic Chef Knives 3-Piece Set

 Example of a steel knife: Yoshihiro Yamawaki Kurouchi Nakiri 165mm Yasugi Blue Steel